guardtime/gttlvutil/README.md

 encoding is used throughout the KSI infrastructure - for KSI signature, publications file and network communication.

 The following utils are provided:
-* gttlvdump - converts TLV-encoded binary data into human readable text format
+* gttlvdump - converts TLV-encoded binary data into human readable text format.
-* gttlvundump - converts data in human readable text format into TLV-encoded binary data
+* gttlvundump - converts data in human readable text format into TLV-encoded binary data.
-* gttlvwrap - wraps given data into TLV data structure
+* gttlvwrap - wraps given data into TLV data structure.
-* gttlvgrep - extracts TLV value, that is described via TLV type pattern, from TLV binary data
+* gttlvgrep - extracts TLV value, that is described via TLV type pattern, from TLV binary data.